-An opportunity to immerse yourself in one of the oldest park in Africa, located in the heart of the world’s second biggest rainforest, the Congo Basin.
+An opportunity to immerse yourself in one of the oldest parks in Africa, located in the heart of the world’s second biggest rainforest, the Congo Basin.

 The experience of tracking western lowland gorilla through the dense Congo rainforest.

-Spend time at one of Odzala’s many bais and enjoy sightings of the various wildlife that come to drink and eat: forest elephant, forest adapted hyenas, bongos, the diverse birdlife and so much more.
+Spend time at one of Odzala’s many bais and enjoy sightings of the wildlife that comes to drink and eat: forest elephant, forest-adapted hyaenas, bongos, diverse birdlife and so much more.

 Wet season (March – May and September – November)

 Congo lies on the equator, which means that temperatures vary very little year round.
 There are two rainy seasons, and two drier seasons.
 Light and vibrant skies from equatorial storms during the rainy season are often highly appreciated by photographers.

 Dry season (December – February and June – September)

 Limited rainfall can make the air relatively hazy, but humidity levels are lower than they are during the wet seasons.
 Due to the bountiful ripe fruits, gorillas often feed in the trees, which makes it easier to observe their behaviour and interactions.
 The different wildlife is normally easier to observe in the baïs, as they get closer to the water streams during this season.

 A beautiful six-roomed camp nestled along the edge of a dense gallery forest overlooking the productive Lango Baï; this site is within access to the Lekoli River and the surrounding forests.

 A research centre and camp offering of six bungalows, Ngaga rests in a glade within the primary forest above the Ngaga Stream.
 Spend time with some of the habituated groups of western lowland gorillas in the area.

 The largest of the camps, Mboko is an adventure camp and has twelve guest rooms on the edge of the savannah extending along the forested banks of the Lekegne River.

 Odzala-Kokoua is a malaria area and it is advised that visitors take recommended prophylaxis medication prescribed by a doctor.
 While on anti-malarial medication it is still recommended that the necessary precautions be taken to avoid getting bitten (using insect repellents, as well as wearing long sleeves and trousers in the evenings and mornings).